rgksugan/knowledge/3-resources/books/Sprint.md

 > Sprints are most successful with a mix of people: the core people who work on execution along with a few extra experts with specialized knowledge.

-> Each map is customer-centric, with a list of key actors on the left.
-Each map is a story, with a beginning, a middle, and an end.
-And, no matter the business, each map is simple.
-The diagrams are composed of nothing more than words, arrows, and a few boxes.

 ## Who Should Read It?
 Product managers